jeonginlee/spotify_playlist_organizer/README.md

 Error handling for sql responses
-Front end for allowing user to create playlists Cleaning up flask endpoints to only appropriate endpoints
+Front end for allowing user to create playlists Cleaning up flask endpoints to only appropriate endpoints Need to clean up branch use so that main is the clean version! use different
+    branches while working between machines